Before jumping into some of the long-term side effects of hormonal birth control, let’s look at a few statistics. In the United States:

 Hormonal birth control acts like an antibiotic in your gut, destroying the essential microbiome balance.
 I’ve said it before, and I’ll say it again, GUT HEALTH IS SO IMPORTANT TO YOUR HEALTH.
 It quite literally affects all aspects of your life – from your physical health right on up to your psychological health.
 So when your gut flora is out of whack and imbalanced, you could be struggling with inflammation, weight gain, gastrointestinal discomfort, leaky gut, etc. Unfortunately, the impact of the hormone-releasing birth control on the microbiome will last long after you stop taking it, and while it is possible to rebalance your microbiome, it takes a lot of work!

-Besides preventing pregnancy, there are two main reasons that women are prescribed birth control – to ease PMS symptoms, and to regulate an irregular cycle.
+Besides preventing pregnancy, there are two main reasons that women are prescribed birth control – to ease PMS symptoms and to regulate an irregular cycle.
 Here’s the thing – these issues are a result of a hormonal imbalance and can be cured with diet and lifestyle choices!
 Birth control treats these symptoms in that it masks them, instead of treating the root cause.
-This puts you at higher risk of the big diseases of inflammation – heart disease, cancer, and dementia – later in life.
+This puts you at a higher risk of the big diseases of inflammation – heart disease, cancer, and dementia – later in life.

 Hormonal birth control changes the uterine lining to make it unreceptive to the implantation of a fertilized egg.
 By controlling the body’s estrogen and progesterone levels with synthetic hormones, birth control does not allow for the proper levels of progesterone to build a healthy uterine lining for implantation.
 Many women begin taking birth control at a very young age and don’t stop until they want to begin trying to conceive.
 While hormonal birth control doesn’t cause infertility, it DOES impact long-term fertility by “silencing a woman’s biological clock for so long that, in some cases, they forget it’s ticking away.”

 Hormonal birth control can prevent the absorption of micronutrients, vitamins, and minerals.
 It doesn’t allow for the absorption of B vitamins, magnesium, and vitamin C in particular, which can lead to short and long term impacts on your health.
 These micronutrients are essential for hormonal balance and a deficiency can lead to infertility issues, even after you’ve stopped taking birth control.
-When you’re micronutrient deficient, and unable to absorb what you need even from additional supplementation, you are set up for poor physical and mental health.
+When you’re micronutrient deficient and unable to absorb what you need even from additional supplementation, you are set up for poor physical and mental health.

 New research from the University of Copenhagen has revealed that the birth control pill and other hormonal contraceptives (including the hormonal IUD, patch, and ring) could be causing depression for some women.
 The new study tracked over 1 million Danish women between the ages of 15 to 34 over the course of 13 years.
 None of the women had a history of depression, but upon starting with the birth control pill, hormonal IUD, patch or ring, developed depression at significant rates.
 The women who were diagnosed with depression were prescribed antidepressants – adding more synthetic hormones into the body which further interrupt your delicate hormonal balance.